Changissnz/selfinterest/README.md

 because of the deliberateness in defiance of the belief that events should take place in ways not so deliberately connected in appearance to what is prior.

+## More on philosophies of self-interest #73

+The circumstances of every instance in time are magnetic to the workings of sentience.
+There are specially designated words for the statement in many languages and if that is that, there would not be anything else to write about on this truth.